rovaughn/box/README.md

 - Generate an identity from a password (hash with argon2)
 - Benchmarks.
-- If `-from` is missing with `open`, the public key could automatically be determined by testing all keys.
+- Support automatically determining `-from` value (perhaps by either omitting `-from` or using `-from auto`)
-- When `-from` and `-to` are the same, could be faster to just use secretbox.
+- When `-from` and `-to` are the same, would be faster to just use secretbox.
 - `-from anonymous` (create an ephemeral identity and send the public key with the sealed message; only the receiver can decrypt it but it is not signed as coming from any particular identity.
-- `-to anyone` essentially amounts to signing the payload (possibly with ed25519 for speed) and not encrypting it.
+- `-to anyone` essentially amounts to signing the payload.
+It would be most efficient to do this with just ed25519 since encryption is not required, but it would require a new public key.
 - File-aware syntax instead of just stdio.
 Would allow some safety features such as making sure the whole file authenticates before moving the result to the target.